jennadunford/PortfolioWebsite_2127324_InteractiveMedia/README.md

 # Known Issues
 - The Javascript driven navigation is not currently working.
 The reason is unknown.
 It does work on the Live Server plugin used to test the website.
+- Update - it is kind of working now, but it is severely hacky.